Try JustDone

 • Mixed citations and references: Some tools struggle with in-text citations or footnotes, especially in APA or MLA format.

-4. GPTZero False Alarms
+GPTZero False Positives

 • Absence of errors: Ironically, writing that’s too clean or too polished may read as machine-produced.